Mind body techniques

 - Yoga including Gentle Yoga, Chair Yoga, Yin Yoga, Yoga for all

-Please contact your local centre for their monthly program as not all centres are not able to offer all therapies indicated.
+Please contact your local centre for their monthly program as not all centres are able to offer all therapies indicated.

 Contact your nearest centre to make a booking